sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 ## `uri`
 The uri where to save `self` and `timeline`
 ## `formatter_asset`
-The formatter asset to use or `None`.
-If `None`, will try to save in the same format as the one from which the timeline as been loaded or default to the formatter with highest rank
+The formatter asset to
+use or `None`.
+If `None`, will try to save in the same format as the one from which the timeline as been loaded or default to the best formatter as defined in `ges_find_formatter_for_uri`
 ## `overwrite`
 `true` to overwrite file if it exists